jamietangrina/6m-data-1.2-intro-database/lesson.md

 ## 🏃 Part 2: Building the Blueprint — ERD (50 min)

 ### 🎯 Learning Objectives
-Apply the concepts of Primary Keys and Foreign Keys to create a logical Entity-Relationship Diagram (ERD) using DBML.
+Apply the concepts of Primary Keys and Foreign Keys to create a logical Entity-Relationship Diagram (ERD) using DBML (Database Markup Language).

 ### Concept Overview